Research suggests it doesn’t matter whether you drink a protein shake before or after your workout. Total daily protein intake matters most.

 This article explains whether it’s best to have a protein shake before or after your workout.

-For a person weighing 150 pounds (68 kg), this equals 109 grams of protein per day.
+For a person weighing 150 pounds (68 kg), this equals a minimum of 109 grams of protein per day.

 A protein shake is a good option between meals, either as a snack or around your workout.
-They typically contain 25–30 grams of protein per scoop.
+Protein powders typically contain 25–30 grams of protein per scoop.

-Summary People who exercise regularly need more protein to support muscle recovery and growth.
-Consume your protein at equally spaced times throughout the day.
+People who exercise regularly need more protein to support muscle recovery and growth.
+Consume your protein at equally spaced times throughout the day to maximize results.

 Many people believe drinking a protein shake within 30 minutes of exercise will maximize their results in the gym.

-This 30-minute window, commonly known as the “anabolic window,” is a short period of time in which your muscles are like a sponge for protein.
+This 30-minute window, commonly known as the “anabolic window,” is a short period of time during which your muscles are like a sponge for protein.

 The thought is that if you consume protein outside of the anabolic window, your body won’t effectively utilize it or build muscle (10).

-In fact, it may not matter if you drink a protein shake before or after your workout in terms of optimizing muscle repair and growth.
+In fact, it may not matter whether you drink a protein shake before or after your workout in terms of optimizing muscle repair and growth.

-To date, only one study has compared the effects of consuming protein either before or after a workout on muscle strength and size.
+One study compared the effects of consuming protein either before or after a workout on muscle strength and size.

 The researchers split 21 men into two groups, both of which received a protein shake containing 25 grams of protein.
-One group received it immediately before their workout, while the other group received it immediately after (12).
+One group received it immediately before their workout, while the other group received it immediately after it (

-Everyone completed a whole-body workout three times per week for 10 weeks.
+Everyone completed a full-body workout 3 times per week for 10 weeks.

 Therefore, you can choose which time you prefer or is most convenient for you.

-Summary Whether you drink a protein shake before or after your workout may not have an effect on muscle strength or size.
+Whether you drink a protein shake before or after your workout may not affect muscle strength or size.

-These opposing results led researchers to analyze the findings of 23 studies on the effects of consuming protein around exercise (18).
+These opposing results continue to spur new research on the effects of consuming protein around exercise.

-They found that total protein intake was the strongest predictor of muscle strength and size, regardless of whether people consumed it close to their exercise or not.
+Overall, studies find that total protein intake is the strongest predictor of muscle strength and size, regardless of whether you consume it close to exercise (

 Therefore, how much protein you consume per day is likely more important than when you consume it for gaining muscle size and strength.

-Summary The total amount of protein you consume each day is more important for muscle growth and strength than the timing of when you eat it.
+The total amount of protein you consume each day is more important for muscle growth and strength than the timing of your intake.

 Both animal- and plant-based foods contain protein and can help you meet your daily protein goal.

-Meat, poultry, dairy and fish are high-quality animal sources of protein.
-Meanwhile, nuts, beans, legumes and soy are good sources of plant-based protein.
+Meat, poultry, dairy, and fish are high quality animal sources of protein, while nuts, beans, legumes, and soy-based products are good sources of plant-based protein.

 Protein shakes can also be a convenient way to increase your protein intake, especially when you cannot get enough through food alone.